-Different studies show that the demographic characteristics of an individual have a significant influence on practices and challenges of agro forestry management often depending on the age, sex and level of education of the individuals in charge.
-Taking this into consideration, therefore, household age, marital status, family size, level of education and experience of the respondents were shown to indicate the general demographic conditions of the respondents under the selected agroforestry kebele.
+Different studies show that the demographic characteristics of an individual have a significant influence on 299 practices and challenges of agro forestry management often depending on the age, sex and level of education of 300 the individuals in charge.
+Taking this into consideration, therefore, household age, marital status, family size, 301 level of education and experience of the respondents were shown to indicate the general demographic conditions 302 of the respondents under the selected agroforestry kebele.
+303

-b) Age
+15 b) Age

-As the age distribution in Table 4.1 is concerned, majority 50 % of the respondents were within the age category of 46 and above years, followed by 35-45 years 28% and rest 22% of the respondents were between 26-35 (see Table 4.1).
+As the age distribution in Table 4.1 is concerned, majority 50 % of the respondents were within the age category of 46 and above years, followed by 35-45 years 28% and rest 22% of the respondents were between 26-35 (see Table 306 4.1).
 This shows that majority of the respondents were adults and aged people which gives them ample experience on the practice of agroforestry and income diversification of households.
-The least group also have the chance share experience from their family and neighborhood on the implementation of agroforestry to support their livelihood and diversify income.
+The least group also have the chance 308 share experience from their family and neighborhood on the implementation of agroforestry to support their livelihood and diversify income.
+As to the survey results from Table 4.2 above (71%) the family had 4-6 family 310 members while the rest family's 18%, and 9% were registered as 1-3 members, and 7-9 members respectively (see table 4.

-Table 4.1: Age Distribution